 WiE Mentoring Programme

 To empower the next generation of young economists, the Women in Economics Initiative set up the Mentoring Programme.
 Our goal is to empower female & non-binary economists by connecting them in a structured setting.
-Mentees learn from mentors' experience & receive (career) advice. mentors support the next generation of (diverse) economists & reflect on own experiences.
+Mentees learn from mentors' experience & receive (career) advice.
+Mentors support the next generation of (diverse) economists & reflect on own experiences.

 General information